victor-zayas/minishell/guidelines.md

 	valgrind --leak-check=full --show-leak-kinds=all --track-origins=yes --suppressions=readline_supp
 	//  __unused -> Variables not used
 	//  __attribute__((unused)) -> Variables not used

+	//Doxygen Documentation Generator. for create documentation in fuctions.

 	// TO _ DO
 	- || and special characters exit minishell;